Final End to 35 years of Legal Challenges ?

-Decades of trouble, expense and heartache could have been saved had he accepted this advice earlier that his position was untenable , and shared this with his own legal teams over the years .
-The 2005 counsels opinion below and all the claims based upon it were all founded on the entirely false premises that I.J.C.Friend did not own the road and that there was no mechanism in place for the maintenance and repair – both untrue and both quite clearly apparent from reading the November 1982 transfer , which Miles did not show to his own barrister !
-There is a basic principle in law that one is ‘estopped’ from both benefitting from express rights granted by the owner of a roadway or other property , and also challenging the owners title to that property and claiming rights enjoyed were established by proscription or other means , either the rights were validly granted or they weren’t. either -or, not both!
+Decades of trouble, expense and heartache could have been saved had he accepted this advice earlier – that his position was untenable/ ‘great difficulty’…unlikely to be successful’ , and had he shared this advice, and the terms of the 1982 contract and conveyance with his own legal teams over the years .
+The 2005 counsels opinion below and all the claims based upon it were all founded on the entirely false premice that I.J.C.Friend did not own the road and that there was no mechanism in place for the maintenance and repair – both untrue and both quite clearly apparent from reading the November 1982 transfer , which Miles did not show to his own barrister !
+There is a basic principle in law that one is ‘estopped’ from both benefitting from express rights granted by the owner of a roadway or other property , then challenging the owners title to that property , and then claiming the rights enjoyed were established by proscription or other means , either the rights were validly granted or they weren’t. either -or, not both!

 05 01 05 Cnl opnn road nuisance claim

 07 05 22 WF to KCC re road repairs & title